marcanuy/simpleit.rocks/docs/ruby/jekyll/_posts/2016-06-12-understanding-jekyll-posts.md

     relationship == N === Document["Document<hr>path<br>relative_path<br>collection<br>date"]
 </div>

 #### Front matter

-Predefined Variables that can be used in the front matter for a post.
+Predefined Variables that can be used in the _front matter_ for a _post_:

 <dl>
 <dt>page.title</dt>